Why Shift to a Community Financial Institution?

-Note: The term CFI (community financial institution) is used throughout this page to include both community banks and credit unions.
+Note: The term CFI (community financial institution) is used throughout this page to include both community banks and local credit unions.

 - Build wealth locally instead of exporting it to Wall St.

 - Expand opportunities for local entrepreneurs and create more local jobs (see 2nd graph below)

 - Keep decision-making power in your community.
 When absentee-owned corporations have your money, they wield unaccountable power over you and your community.

 We hope the resources below help you learn about the ownership and practices of the banks in your area and instigate shifts in your community.
 Also, if you have loans or credit cards, consider that using a local CFI is equally important for these transactions.
 In addition to accepting deposits, your community banks and credit unions are must be able to loan out those funds to sustain its services!
 And just like bank accounts, you’ll often find CFIs offer better loan and credit card terms.

 How to Assess Your Options Before Choosing Where to Bank

 Bank Local is an online database lets you easily look up the banks with branches in your area and see their performance on values such as local ownership, community reinvestment, small business support and more.
 Highly recommended!